VaasuCodez/Detecting-COVID-19-with-Chest-X-Ray-using-PyTorch/README.md

 # Footer

-Please note that this dataset, and the model that we train in the project, can not be used to diagnose COVID-19 or Viral Pneumonia.
+Please note that this dataset, and the model trained in the project, can not be used to diagnose COVID-19 or Viral Pneumonia.
 This data is only for educational purpose.

 Leave a star in the GitHub repository if you found this project helpful!